kevonc/kevoncheung.com/content/articles/20210418-social-media-fear.md

 Now you're thinking - this is very contradicting!
 Do I listen or not?

 It goes back to your own foundation.
-A true entrepreneur has a strong foundation on what you're working on.
+A true entrepreneur has <a href="/build-new-community">a strong foundation on what you're working on</a>.
 The belief is so strong that it is not easy to move you.
 But, you must listen to what people have to say even if that means pretending you're listening.
 After all, no one wants to deal with someone who is self-centered.

 When feedback is given over a social platform like Twitter, you have to be super careful.
 Ask all the time "Does the feedback make sense?"
 People usually give feedback after quickly skimming the content, do they have enough context to give good feedback?